OngMinXian/NUSPlanner/README.md

 Our rapid progress through the Dashboard and Progress Report pages gave us the allowance to **improve the performance and usability of our web application.** In the days that followed, we **tested the web application extensively** on a regular basis, **adding validation checks** which would prevent erroneous user inputs from being registered in our Firebase backend.
 We also **added custom error and success messages** for greater clarity and ease of troubleshooting.

 Apart from conducting system tests on our end, we **invited many students from diverse backgrounds to test our web application** and enhanced our functionalities based on their feedback.
-The greater degree of interaction that we had with our target audience, existing NUS students, was crucial to helping us build a modern and reponsive system that is relevant to users' lives.
+The greater degree of interaction that we had with our target audience, existing NUS students, was crucial to helping us build a modern and reponsive system that is relevant to their lives.

 ## Technical difficulties encountered :toolbox:
 No significant technical difficulties were encountered in Milestone 3.
 However, we did consult our student advisor on the relevance of unit/integrated tests for our web application